Flavour composition and entropy increase of cosmological neutrinos after decoherence: Introduction

-It vanishes for pure states and is maximal for maximally mixed states.
+The von Neumann entropy vanishes for pure states and is maximal for maximally mixed states.
 For a two (three) flavour state system, the maximally achievable family entropy (following Boltzmann) obviously is $S = \ln 2$ ($\ln 3$).
-This ignores the spin and momentum dependence of neutrinos.
+Here we ignore the spin and momentum dependence of neutrinos.
+The von Neumann equation conserves this entropy and does not describe decoherence.